-(b) each requirement, if any, that the distributor imposes under subregulation (2) or (3) has been satisfied.
+(b) each requirement, if any, that the distributor imposes under subregulation (2), (3) or (4A) has been satisfied.

+(1A) Subregulation (2) applies if the distributor proposes to satisfy the obligation by attaching the premises to the distribution system.

+(1B) Subregulation (3) applies if the distributor proposes to satisfy the obligation by connecting the premises to the distribution system.

+(1C) Subregulation (4A) applies if the distributor proposes to satisfy the obligation by providing an SPS for the supply of electricity to the premises.

-(2) Before the end of the second complete business day after arrangements are sought to be made, or an application is made, under regulation 4 for premises to be attached to a distribution system, the distributor may impose any of the requirements described in subregulation (4)(a) or (b).
+(2) Before the end of the second complete business day after arrangements are sought to be made, or the application is made, under regulation 4 for the premises to be attached to the distribution system, the distributor may impose any of the requirements described in subregulation (4)(a) or (b).

-(3) Before the end of the second complete business day after arrangements are sought to be made, or an application is made, under regulation 4 for premises to be connected to a distribution system, the distributor may impose any of the requirements described in subregulation (4).
+(3) Before the end of the second complete business day after arrangements are sought to be made under regulation 4 for the premises to be connected to the distribution system, the distributor may impose any of the requirements described in subregulation (4).

 (4) The requirements that the distributor may impose are —